Unboxed-Software/solana-course/content/token22-metadata.md

 - `metadata-pointer` extension: Adds two simple fields in the mint account itself: a publicKey pointer to the account that holds the metadata for the token following the [Token-Metadata Interface](https://github.com/solana-labs/solana-program-library/tree/master/token-metadata/interface), and the authority to update this pointer.
 - `metadata` extension: Adds the fields described in the [Token-Metadata Interface](https://github.com/solana-labs/solana-program-library/tree/master/token-metadata/) which allows us to store the metadata in the mint itself.

-Note: The `metadata` extention is usually used in conjuction with the `metadata-pointer` extension which points back to the mint itself.
+Note: The `metadata` extension is usually used in conjunction with the `metadata-pointer` extension which points back to the mint itself.

 ## Metadata-Pointer extension:

 Since multiple metadata programs exist, a mint can have numerous accounts claiming to describe the mint, making it complicated to know which one is the mint's "official" metadata.
 To resolve this, the `metadata-pointer` extension adds a `publicKey` field to the mint account called `metadataAddress`, which points to the account that holds the metadata for this token.
-To avoid phony mints claiming to be stablecoins, a client can now check whether the mint and the metadata point to each other.
+To avoid phony mints claiming to be a stablecoin, a client can now check whether the mint and the metadata point to each other.

 The extension adds two new fields to the mint account to accomplish this:
 - `metadataAddress`: Holds the metadata account address for this token; it can be pointing to the mint token itself, if you use the `metadata` extension we'll talk about in a bit.